Magic-Fishes/Ecole-Directe-Plus/README.md

 ## About Ecole Directe Plus

-Ecole Directe Plus is basically a better EcoleDirecte. (unofficial) The EcoleDirecte platform has been completely redesigned from scratch to offer the best comfort to all students.
+Ecole Directe Plus is basically a better EcoleDirecte.
+The EcoleDirecte platform has been completely redesigned from scratch to offer the best comfort to all students.
 Enjoy the most-requested features and a ton of small but game changer improvements.

+> [!warning]
+> This project is not affiliated with EcoleDirecte or Aplim in any way.

 ### New features